azu/browser-resources/README.md

 Latest JavaScript information by browser.

-This is the collection of official release note, changelog, blog.
+This is the collection of official release note, changelog and blogs.

 **Tags**